dotpointer/mysql-shim/README.md

 * Contact

-  You may send me a mail using: dotpointer-at-gmail.com
+  You may send me a letter using: dotpointer (put an at sign here) gmail (put a dot here) com.

 * Download